apatsika/DataSafe/README.md

 ## Assumptions

 To successfully complete this workshop it is assumed you have the following

-- On-premise location with IPSec VPN connectivity to OCI
+- IPSec VPN connectivity from on-premise data center to the Oracle Cloud
-- IAM  policies allowing the use of Data Safe and the creation of Private Endpoints
+- OCI IAM  policies allowing the use of Data Safe and the creation of Private Endpoints
-- The following Database Versions 12c, 18c, 19c ...
+- The following Oracle Database Versions 11g, 12c, 18c, 19c ...

 ## Table of Contents